strikles/strikles.github.io/README.md

 0. [A/HRC/RES/13/19 - the role and responsibility of judges, prosecutors and lawyers](https://documents-dds-ny.un.org/doc/UNDOC/GEN/G10/129/70/PDF/G1012970.pdf?OpenElement)
 0. [A/HRC/RES/10/24 - the role and responsibility of medical and other health personnel](https://ap.ohchr.org/documents/E/HRC/resolutions/A_HRC_RES_10_24.pdf)

+For decades the United Nations have tried to raise awareness to address issues that affect our society whilst being mostly ignored by governments worldwide.
+With the advent of [A/HRC/43/49 recognizing Cybertorture](https://www.undocs.org/A/HRC/43/49), combined with progress in the field of Neuroscience and Neurolaw and raised interest in [neuromodulation](https://en.wikipedia.org/wiki/Neuromodulation_(medicine)) as a therapeutic procedure and the public disclosure of content such as [neuromodulation of attention](pdf/1-s2.0-S0896627318300114-main.pdf) mechanisms, an opportunity has been created for someone to turn [arrows into flowers](https://core.ac.uk/download/pdf/60546298.pdf) and address some of those issues, raising awareness to the fight for neurorights and mental freedom, allowing individuals to [regulate their own states of mind](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3579548/) via self-rewarding payloads in a quasi-continuous [closed feedback loop](https://en.wikipedia.org/wiki/Control_theory#Open-loop_and_closed-loop_(feedback)_control), using the same cybertorture medium used to direct violence towards others, nurture addiction and exact extrajudicial trials and sentences in a circus format whilst hiding under a veil of psychiatric fraud, medical malpractice and forced pharmacotherapy, corrupting crucial data used by well intentioned institutions like the World Health Organization!

 ## [José Saramago, Religious Offence and Freedom of Speech](https://en.wikipedia.org/wiki/Religious_offense)
 Nobel Prize winner [**José Saramago**](https://en.wikipedia.org/wiki/Jos%C3%A9_Saramago) went into exile as a symbolic gesture on the Spanish island of Lanzarote in 1992 when the Government of Portugal under Prime Minister [Aníbal Cavaco Silva](https://en.wikipedia.org/wiki/An%C3%ADbal_Cavaco_Silva) ordered the removal of one of his works [**The Ghospel according to Jesus Christ**](https://en.wikipedia.org/wiki/The_Gospel_According_to_Jesus_Christ) from the Aristeion Prize's shortlist, claiming the work was religiously offensive.